brshallo/piececor/README.md

 experimental](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://lifecycle.r-lib.org/articles/stages.html#experimental)
 <!-- badges: end -->

-piececor is a toy package for calculating univariate piecewise correlations of a set of {*variables of interest*} against a {*target*}
-variable.
-A more mature version of this package may be useful for exploratory data analysis or in “simple filtering” of features for predictive modeling.
+piececor is a toy package for calculating piecewise correlations of a set of {*variables of interest*} with a {*target*} variable.
+This may be useful for exploratory data analysis or in “simple filtering” of features for predictive modeling.

 This package is a *rough* mock-up of initial ideas discussed between Bryan Shalloway, Dr. Shaina Race, and Ricky Tharrington.